JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 #### Merge a branch

-To merge a branch you have to switch to the *destionation* branch of the merge.
+To merge a branch you have to switch to the *destination* branch of the merge.
 After that you can merge another branch via

 ```bash
 cm switch /main